 - what the reasonable expenses each is going to incur each month, and

-- Whether spousal support payment by one spouse to the other would help each of them to continue to have equivalent standard of living they had during the time they were married.
+- Whether spousal support payment by one spouse to the other would help each of them to continue to have an equivalent standard of living they had during the time they were married.

 However, in a situation where it is no longer possible for the two spouses to be having the same standard of living they shared, the court will devise means to share financial burden between the two.